-Purpose: To provide information to students regarding the requirements for professional behavior in the Surgical technology Associates Degree Program and procedures for dismissal include withdrawal/drop from a SUR course.
+Purpose: To provide information to students regarding the requirements for professional behavior in the Surgical Technology Associate Degree Program and procedures for dismissal include withdrawal/drop from a SUR course.

 - 1. A student desiring to resign from the College must have a personal conference with the Surgical Technology Department Chair and/or Program Director and complete a termination form.
 The record should state the primary reason for withdrawing.
 A student may withdraw at any time. - 2.
 Students will be dismissed only for valid reasons supported by sufficient evidence.
 In all cases, College authorities will discuss the matter fully with the student. - 3.
 A student may be asked to separate herself/himself from the College for the following reasons: - a.
 Failure in a course study. - b.
 Abusive or inconsiderate treatment to patients. - c.
-Repeated negligence (this includes noted contamination at the clinical sites)
+Repeated negligence (this includes noted contamination at the clinical sites) - d.

-- d.
 Repeated unexcused absences. - e.
 Use of narcotics or other drugs and medications not prescribed by a physician. - f.
 Possession or consumption of intoxicating beverages on hospital premises or reporting to clinical under the influence of alcohol or drugs. - g.
-Cheating, plagiarism, or illegal use of old reports. - h.
+Cheating, plagiarism (including AI), or illegal use of old reports. - h.
 Attempting to mislead or forge information (i.e., Lab hours, clinical cases) - i.
 Failure to adhere to the regulations of conduct of the College. - j.
 Unprofessional behavior and/or sleeping at the assigned clinical facility. - k.
 Inability to function safely. (i.e., Cannot meet the physical requirements of the position) - I. Inability to perform in the solo role as a Surgical Technology student. - m.
 Personal characteristics unsuited for surgical technology. - n.
 Any reason deemed necessary by the faculty that adversely affects the class. - o.
 Being asked not to return to clinical site. - p.
 Being disrespectful to faculty or other students. - q.
-Refusing to follow instructions at the clinical site - r.
-Leaving the Surgery Department without permission. - 4.
-Infraction of the rules as set forth under "Student Regulations" in the College Catalog or behavior not in compliance with the guidelines written in the SUR Instructional Package, Handbook, or Critical U guidelines for class, lab, or clinical facility is considered grounds for dismissal from the Surgical Technology Associates Degree Program.
+Refusing to follow instructions at the clinical site.

+- r.
+Leaving the Surgery Department without permission. - s.
+Not following aseptic and sterile technique - t.
+Refusal to take constructive criticism and make an action plan for improvement. - u.
+Arguing with instructors over evaluations, tests, or assignments. - 4.
+Infraction of the rules as set forth under "Student Regulations" in the College Catalog or behavior not in compliance with the guidelines written in the SUR Instructional Package, Handbook, or Critical U guidelines for class, lab, or clinical facility is considered grounds for dismissal from the Surgical Technology Associate Degree Program.